zewenn/learning/c/l0_toolchain/curriculum.md

 1. #### What did `#include` do?

    For now we only need to think of `#include` as a way to, well, include an entire other file in our program.
-This means all contents of the file after the `#include` statement will be clopied into the main.c file at compile time.
+This means all contents of the file after the `#include` statement will be copied into the main.c file at compile time.

    ##### Okay, so what is compile time?